prash-kr-meena/obsidian/Types of Cloud Computing.md

 ## 4. Multi Cloud and hybrid multicloud

-Multicloud is the use of two or more clouds from two or more different cloud providers.
-Having a multicloud environment can be as simple using email SaaS from one vendor and image editing SaaS from another.
-But when enterprises talk about multicloud, they're typically talking about using multiple cloud services—including SaaS, PaaS, and IaaS services—from two or more of the leading public cloud providers.

-Hybrid multicloud is the use of two or more public clouds together with a private cloud environment.

-Organizations choose multicloud to avoid vendor lock-in, to have more services to choose from, and to access to more innovation.
-But the more clouds you use—each with its own set of management tools, data transmission rates, and security protocols—the more difficult it can be to manage your environment.
-Multicloud management platforms provide visibility across multiple provider clouds through a central dashboard, where development teams can see their projects and deployments, operations teams can keep an eye on clusters and nodes, and the cybersecurity staff can monitor for threats.

-- Multicloud refers to using two or more clouds from different cloud providers, including SaaS, PaaS, and IaaS services.
+- **Multicloud** refers to using two or more clouds from different cloud providers (with services including SaaS, PaaS, and IaaS services).
 - It allows organizations to avoid vendor lock-in, access more services, and benefit from increased innovation.

-- Hybrid multicloud combines two or more public clouds with a private cloud environment.
+- **Hybrid multicloud** combines two or more public clouds with a private cloud environment.
 - Managing a multicloud environment can be challenging due to different management tools, data transmission rates, and security protocols.

 - Multicloud management platforms provide a centralized dashboard for visibility and monitoring across multiple provider clouds.
-- Development, operations, and cybersecurity teams can utilize the platform to oversee projects, deployments, clusters, nodes, and threat detection.
+	- where development teams can see their projects and deployments,
+	- operations team can keep an eye on clusters and nodes and
+	- The cybersecurity staff can monitor for threats

 [**Learn more about multicloud**](https://www.ibm.com/topics/multicloud)